 "Russia has no other choice but to support the Syrian government militarily, yet it doesn't sell weapons to Damascus simply because the government can't pay for them.
 So Moscow ends up giving weapons to Assad for free, basically investing in the survival of the regime," Barmin said.

-In Iran, Russia has attempted to make an ally out of Tehran by promising to support it politically and sell it long-desired S-300 air defense systems — all in an effort to get its foot in the door of the Iranian arms market, which is expected to boom as international sanctions are lifted.
+In Iran, Russia has attempted to make an ally out of Tehran by promising to support it politically and sell it long-desired S-300 air defense systems — all in an effort of this in a big to get its foot in the door of the Iranian arms market, which is expected to boom as international sanctions are lifted.

 "Russia wants to be Tehran's major provider of weapons because it wants to be its ally rather than its opponent," Barmin said.
 "So by engaging in a number of arms deals with Iran, Russia hopes to secure its future position as a partner."